kiba/Writings/fac/chp27_dwarven_affair.md

 "Didn't you see the grand open hall?
 I wonder how they did it, without modern digging technologies."

 "Did you see their defenses, woman?
-They can target or attack us from any direction they like, and several doors that attackers would need to get through.
+They can target or attack us from any direction they like, and several heavy doors that attackers would need to get through.
+The only other way are the possible winding pathways that they constructed.
 Defense in depth."

 "I guess that's impressive too..."